kichus14/Literal-Tester-Tool/README.md

 Provide the list of comments given by the tech lead

 # Literal-Tester-Tool
-It will extract the literal from bitbucket Repo and commpare it with baseline excel
+It will extract the literal from bitbucket Repo and compare it with baseline excel

 ## Getting started
 1. Copy config from content provided in mail.